github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 Optionally, you can choose to require reviews from code owners.
 If you do, any pull request that affects code with a code owner must be approved by that code owner before the pull request can be merged into the protected branch.

+{% ifversion last-pusher-require-approval %}
+Optionally, you can require approvals from someone other than the last person to push to a branch before a pull request can be merged.
+This ensures more than one person sees pull requests in their final state before they are merged into a protected branch.
+If you enable this feature, the most recent user to push their changes will need an approval regardless of the required approvals branch protection.
+Users who have already reviewed a pull request can reapprove after the most recent push to meet this requirement.
+{% endif %}

 ### Require status checks before merging

 Required status checks ensure that all required CI tests are passing before collaborators can make changes to a protected branch.
 Required status checks can be checks or statuses.
 For more information, see "[About status checks](/github/collaborating-with-issues-and-pull-requests/about-status-checks)."